-Smallpox has been one of humanity’s deadliest diseases, though it is now eradicated in the wild.
+Smallpox has been one of humanity’s deadliest diseases, though it has now been eradicated.

 David Collins, Judge-Advocate of the colony, April 1789: